Expensent

 4. Set the current IRS mileage rate

 Settings → Workspaces → [workspace] → Distance.
 Set the rate to the current IRS standard mileage rate for business driving.
-The 2025 rate is 70¢/mi ($0.70/mi).
-The IRS typically announces the next year's rate in December, so verify the 2026 rate at irs.gov before you start logging 2026 miles, and flip the rate on January 1st if it changed.
+The 2026 rate is 72.5¢/mi ($0.725/mi), up from 70¢/mi in 2025.
+Flip the rate on January 1 each year — Expensify does not automatically pro-rate across the calendar rollover.
+Confirm the current rate at irs.gov.

 5. Connect your primary business card